IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

 /**
  * Defines a configuration for the account service.
  *
- * The configuration specifies the service host implementation and the list of interfaces implemented
+ * The configuration specifies the service host implementation and the list of interfaces
- * by this service host.
+ * implemented by this service host.
  */
 val accountServiceHost = IviServiceHostConfig(
-    serviceHostName = "AccountServiceHost",
+    // Needs to match with the name of the builder class. serviceHostBuilderName = "AccountServiceHostBuilder",
-    // The module with the implementation of the service host builder interface. implementationModule = ExampleModuleReference("services_account"),
+    // The module with the implementation of the service host builder class. implementationModule = ExampleModuleReference("services_account"),
     interfaces = listOf(
         IviServiceInterfaceConfig(